Use our breast self-check guide to learn how to safely examine your breasts.

 Sometimes, this is combined with a procedure called alcohol sclerotherapy, where the cavity is then filled with a liquid that is 70% alcohol.
 This is left in the cyst cavity for five minutes and then drained out.

-If you are concerned about Bartholin's cyst you should always contact emergency services by calling 911, call the Redcross Hotline on 143 or visit a Health Centre, nurse or doctor.
-The Filipino Department of Health has an online list hospital and health centre addresses.
+If you are concerned about Bartholin's cyst, you should always contact emergency services by calling 995 or visit your nearest hospital's Emergency Department, polyclinic, nurse or doctor.